 Has it ever happened that you know that a particular word is misspelled, but PowerPoint's spell check doesn't seem to think so!
-That may be because your word may be in all CAPS, or it may contain some numbers -- in these cases, and in several other instances, PowerPoint just ignores any misspellings.
+That may be because your word may be in all CAPS, or it may contain some numbers.
+In these cases, and in several other instances, PowerPoint just ignores any misspellings.
 Fortunately, you can turn off the options that instruct PowerPoint to ignore these misspellings.
-Remember though that changing these options will apply to all Microsoft Office 2013 applications you have installed on your computer including Word, Excel, and Outlook.
+Remember though that changing these options will apply to all Microsoft Office 2016 applications you have installed on your computer including Word, Excel, and Outlook.

-Follow these step to set up spell check options in PowerPoint 2013:
+Follow these step to set up spell check options in PowerPoint 2016 for windows:

 Figure 1: Options within the File menu